The Internet Is Loving Olivia Colman's Reaction to Losing at the Golden Globes

 One person wrote, "Olivia Colman's reaction when Emma Corrin won is the most beautiful thing you will see."

-"rare photo of olivia colman being emma corrin's number one fan," one person tweeted.
+Another person tweeted, "rare photo of olivia colman being emma corrin's number one fan."

 Variety tweeted, "Find someone who looks at you like Olivia Colman looks at Emma Corrin."